ninekorn/sccsunity-voxel-portefolio-draft-wip/README.md

-#as per advertised, update 1.0, in this information page of my current development, you will find:
+#as per advertised, update 1.0.
+In this information page of my current development, you will find:

 # sccsunity-voxel-portefolio-draft-wip